georgezzeng/Articles/README.md

   path: <https://raw.githubusercontent.com/CHTC/Articles/main/images/...> - An image that will populate the link preview
   alt: Text Description of image

-description: <This is used as a link description when this article is linked>
 excerpt: <Same as description but used for the cards>

 card_src: <https://raw.githubusercontent.com/CHTC/Articles/main/images/...> - An image that will be used in the article cards